arnicas/d3-faq/README.md

 For a windows server, look here: http://www.wampserver.com/en/ There is some guidance in [this slideshow on configuring WAMP](http://www.slideshare.net/triniwiz/wamp-20949805) - I recommend you don't set Firefox as your default browser, but Chrome instead.

 Your default `www` files directory will be inside the wamp folder on your computer.
+You want to move your files into that directory to be able to view them.
+By default, the index.php file will display when you open `http://localhost` in a browser.
+To see the files you want, you will need to add the directory path to that url: `http://localhost/my_folder/`.
+Then any index.html in that directory will display instead, if you're configured right.
+Or hopefully a list of files, if there's no index.html!

 ####MAMP Setup on Macs